-What is a TERA Berserker?
+What is TERA's Berserker?
 Damage.

-While other classes will add “variety” and “utility” to your party composition, it doesn't matter when things take (literally) a million damage and die.
+While other classes will provide “variety” and “utility” to your party composition, it doesn't matter when things take (literally) a million damage and die.
 You don't need a million skills or some fancy buffs to smash face; you have your bread and your butter, and that’s all you need.

 Table of Contents

 A Brief Overview on Skills for Beginning Berserkers

 Essentially all Berserker damage comes from charge-up skills; you press and hold the skill until you release or the charge time limit is met.

 Specifically for Thunder Strike and Cyclone, should you hold the charge past a full meter (the meter is fully red in color), you will begin taking tick damage for a full two seconds before automatically releasing your skill – four ticks from Thunder Strike and five ticks (assuming Glyph of Power is being used) from Cyclone.
 This is overcharging.

 Lethal Strike and Vampiric Blow do not have this self-damaging overcharge (Lethal Strike naturally costs HP rather than MP, while Vampiric Blow’s charge level affects the amount of HP restored), and the damage from Thunder Strike and Cyclone are greatly increased with a full overcharge.

 Evasive Smash, a level 60 skill, cancels your charging and performs a roll similar to a Warrior’s Evasive Roll and can be inputted again to perform a Lethal Strike-esque move that does damage proportional to the level of charge you canceled, including overcharge amount.